A TJI joist is a type of engineered wood joist commonly used in residential construction.

 This affords architects and designers flexibility in their building design and allows them to use minimal interior load-bearing walls.

-The added flexibility provided by TJI joists results in a more open and spacious living area, making efficient use of space.
+Moreover, the added flexibility provided by TJI joists results in a more open and spacious living area, making efficient use of space.

 Ease of Installation